Skip to main content

 Send Time Optimization

 When scheduling the message, you can also choose to use Send Time Optimization.
-This will attempt to send according to the Send Date and Send Time for the supporter’s timezone, based on collected data from when they interact with your pages.
+This will attempt to send according to the Send Date and Send Time in the supporter’s timezone, based on data collected from their interactions with your pages.

 Currently defined zones for send offsets are: